-With the help of NFC contactless payment systems, customers at retail stores are allowed to keep their card information secured on their phones and pay with a few clicks on their phones or close to the NFC reader.
+With the help of NFC contactless payment systems, customers at retail store are allowed to keep their card information secured on their phones and pay with a few clicks on their phones or close to the NFC reader.

 In spite of such broad applications of NFC, the real world is adopting it at a moderate rate, however.

 However, it is certainly going to achieve user acceptance at a more general level and a lot of big players in the retail sector are going to adopt this technology on a big scale.